w3f/polkadot-wiki/docs/learn/learn-guides-vault.md

 ```

 For each additional chain, you need to add the respective information.
 Information about the genesis
-hash can be found on the Polkadot-JS UI > connect to the relevant chain > Developer > Chain State.
+hash can be found on the Polkadot Developer Interface > connect to the relevant chain > Developer > Chain State.

 #### Rename Chain's Files